10 Things To Know About Blog Ghostwriters For Hire

 If you notice very minor errors, make the changes yourself.
 Include notes in the feedback, such as, “Please remember to include a link in the CTA” or “Run through spellcheck to spot errors you might otherwise overlook.”
 Ghostwriters for hire who value you as a client and who respect their positions will be sure to keep your feedback in mind before submitting the next piece.

 Price is not necessarily an indicator of the quality of content you can expect, as ghostwriter fees vary considerably.
 Moreover, some writers charge a flat, hourly rate, while others charge on a per-word basis.
-The price may go up or down depending on the project specifics, type and amount of content, the intensity of the research required and the writer’s level of education and experience.
+The price may go up or down depending on the project specifics, type and amount of content, the intensity of the research required and the ghost writer’s level of education and experience.

 That said, be smart about how you go about hiring a blog ghostwriter.
 If you turn to Craigslist or Upwork and hire a writer to create a 500-word blog post for $5, you’re unlikely to get anything of value.
-The same may be true if you go through a content mill that always promises the lowest prices on content, or an agency that promises a webpage for “Just $1!”
+The same may be true if you go through a content mill that always promises the lowest prices on content, or a blog writing agency that promises a webpage for “Just $1!”

-Signs You’ve Found Your Ghost
+Signs You’ve Found Your Ghost Writer For Hire

 Say you already know all there is to know about ghost blog writers — now you just want to know how you can tell you’ve found the Casper to your Cat.
 As they say, a blog post says a thousand words, so let the writing speak for itself.
 To know whether you’ve found your spirit writer, look for the following telltale signs: